 Are you an Arizona farmer or rancher?
 Are you willing to tell your story?
 Then you should consider submitting your candidacy for USFRA’s Faces of Farming and Ranching!

 Later this year, USFRA will select standout farmers and ranchers who are proud of what they do, eager to share their stories of continuous improvement and who are actively involved in sharing those stories in public and on social media.
-Farmers and ranchers who grow and raise an assortment of foods through various methods, on differing scale and across all regions of the country are encouraged to apply, as it is important to show American agriculture and all of its diversity.
+Farmers and ranchers who grow and raise an assortment of foods through various methods, on

 To apply, visit FoodDialogues.com to complete an application entry form, and to submit a video no longer than three minutes that shows your operation and your role on the farm/ranch.
 Entries will be accepted beginning July 10 through August 10 at midnight Central.
 Finalists will be announced by USFRA in early September.
 The general public will be able to vote for their favorite in late October through early November.Join our Family!